OGthanos/bluesafe/README.md

 device, example lock_device = "AA:BB:CC:DD:EE:FF"

-everytime the script is run it is set to be unarmed, after you connect your bluetooth the device the script gets armed and in case of a disconnection your laptop will reboot securing your data.
+Everytime the script is run it is set as unarmed, after you connect your bluetooth device the script gets armed and in case of a disconnection your laptop will reboot securing your data.